 If you need a VPN only on your phone, you can opt for Phantom VPN Pro for mobile.
 It's a mobile-only option that will work with only the devices running Android or iOS, costing you $5.99/month.
 Since Android is the only version that has WireGuard, this may not be such a bad deal.

 Phantom VPN Pro includes desktop devices and doesn't constrain you with any OS limits.
-It has two options: an annual plan for $78 a year and a $10 monthly plan.
+It has three options: a 2-year plan for $117 for two years, an annual plan for $78 a year and a $10.00 monthly plan.
 Considering that the monthly distributed cost is $6.50, this is only $0.51 more expensive than the mobile version.

 The only payment options are PayPal, credit cards, and SEPA direct debit cards.
 You won't find cryptocurrency alternatives, which is a shame.
 They still include a 30-day money-back guarantee, so if you don't like something, you'll be able to get a refund easily.